-With reference to point (bc), a statement that information on historical data is not a reliable indication of the future risk profile of the pension scheme or of the investment option shall be provided.
+With reference to point (bc), a statement that information on historical data is are not predictive of the future value of the not a reliable indication of the future risk profile of the pension scheme or of the investment returns option shall be provided.

-2. Member States shall, in respect of every institution registered or authorised in their territories, ensure that, for schemes in which members bear an investment risk and which provide for more than one option with different investment profiles, the members are informed of the conditions regarding the range of investment options available, and, where applicable, the default investment option and, the pension scheme's rule to allocate a particular member to an investment option, in addition to the information listed in points (a), (b) and (c) of the first paragraph 1.

-- 3. Members and beneficiaries and/or, where applicable, their representatives shall receive within a reasonable time, any relevant information regarding changes to the pension scheme rules. - 4.
-Institutions shall make available electronically or on a website publish the conditions of the pension scheme set out in this Article on a website. - 4a.
-Where persons become members of a pension scheme without having taken an individual decision to join it, the institution shall promptly provide them, after the enrolment, with information about thetheir membership, their investment options, if any, the system of governance of the institution, whether members bear the investment risks, and historical series of investment returns obtained at least during the last 5 years.
+- 2. Member States shall, in respect of every institution registered or authorised in their territories, ensure that, for schemes in which members bear an investment risk and which provide for more than one option with different investment profiles, the members are informed of the conditions regarding the range of investment options available, and, where applicable, the default investment option and, the pension scheme's rule to allocate a particular member to an investment option, in addition to the information listed in paragraph 1. - 3.
+Members and beneficiaries and/or, where applicable, their representatives shall receive, within a reasonable time, any relevant information regarding changes to the pension scheme rules. - 4.
+Institutions shall make available electronically or on a website the conditions of the pension scheme set out in this Article.